Wedbush Morgan Securities Inc Buys Apple Inc, Amazon.com Inc, Vanguard ESG U.S. Stock ETF, Sells PIMCO Enhanced Short Maturity Active Exchange-Trad, Lockheed Martin Corp, iShares Gold Trust

 Wedbush Morgan Securities Inc sold out a holding in Proofpoint Inc. The sale prices were between $125.79 and $174, with an estimated average price of $161.38.Sold Out: IAC/InterActiveCorp (IAC)

-Wedbush Morgan Securities Inc sold out a holding in IAC/InterActiveCorp.
-The sale prices were between $143.91 and $171.9, with an estimated average price of $157.6.Sold Out: ISHARES TRUST (IUSV)
+Wedbush Morgan Securities Inc sold out a holding in Pure Storage Inc. The sale prices were between $17.03 and $22.1, with an estimated average price of $19.72.Sold Out: Seagate Technology Holdings PLC (STX)

-Wedbush Morgan Securities Inc sold out a holding in ISHARES TRUST.
-The sale prices were between $68.65 and $73.6, with an estimated average price of $71.67.Reduced: PIMCO Enhanced Short Maturity Active Exchange-Trad (MINT)
+Wedbush Morgan Securities Inc sold out a holding in Seagate Technology Holdings PLC.
+The sale prices were between $76.75 and $104.23, with an estimated average price of $89.82.Reduced: PIMCO Enhanced Short Maturity Active Exchange-Trad (MINT)

 Wedbush Morgan Securities Inc reduced to a holding in PIMCO Enhanced Short Maturity Active Exchange-Trad by 74.84%.
 The sale prices were between $101.76 and $101.99, with an estimated average price of $101.89.
 The stock is now traded at around $102.000000.
 The impact to a portfolio due to this sale was -0.12%.
 Wedbush Morgan Securities Inc still held 6,586 shares as of 2021-06-30.Reduced: Lockheed Martin Corp (LMT)